4 Hearty Home-Cooked Recipes Including Buckwheat Futomaki an

 🔥 Nutrition Info

-Salmon is rich in Omega-3 fatty acids and Vitamin D, while buckwheat contains rutin, dietary fiber, and magnesium.
+Salmon is rich in omega-3 fatty acids and vitamin D, while buckwheat contains rutin, dietary fiber, and magnesium.

 Eggs are a complete protein source, making this a well-balanced meal nutritionally.